I Getting started as an influencer

 7. Keep your promises and deadlines

 Finally, there’s a basic but very important piece of advice: if you’ve promised the brand to post by a certain deadline, please do it.
 If something happens and you can’t do it, let the brand know via messages.
-Sometimes, the campaigns can be extended.
+The more professional you are, the more brands want to work with you.